The Manual of the Psi

 Psikinetic Powers: perhaps one of the most dramatic disciplines of power, psikinetics is the process of manipulating both energy and matter, in either an animate or inanimate state, without physical contact.
 True mind over matter (and energy), a psikinetic has the ability to alter, destroy, or even create (to a small extent) objects in their environment, as he or she sees fit.

-Psimotive Powers: this discipline of power involves controlling time and space themselves!
+Psimotive Powers: this discipline of power involves controlling both time and space!
 A psimotive may use their abilities to easily move from one location to another, most often without crossing the physical spaces between them.
 More detailed uses of the psimotive discipline involve using characteristics of space and time against others, usually to devastating effect.

 Psipathic Powers: what people most readily think of when pondering psionics, psipathy is the power of mind over mind.
 The psipathic discipline is used to achieve direct contact with another mind, and then to either communicate with or manipulate it in a variety of fashions.
 Psipathic powers can readily be used to destroy the consciousnesses of others - or simply to confound them for a good long time.